 What are the new schemes for immigrating to rural Canada?

+We’ve already covered the main ‘Express Entry’ systems for Canada (excluding Quebec) and Quebec.
+However, they’re not the only ways to make the move.
 The federal government has just started running a scheme called the Rural and Northern Immigration Pilot, to encourage skilled people from abroad to move to less populated areas of Canada.
 Many of these communities are crying out for workers, so you could find yourself doing very well indeed.
 It provides extra assistance for people applying to communities with fewer than 50,000 people and more than 75km from a core urban area.

 The Atlantic Immigration Pilot focuses specifically on those beautiful provinces along the eastern seaboard: New Brunswick, Newfoundland and Labrador, Nova Scotia and Prince Edward Island.
 It offers a pathway for anyone who has at least a year’s work experience, at least a high school diploma or equivalent and a full-time job offer from a designated employer.

 Ontario is currently discussing its own smaller communities pilot within the Ontario Immigrant Nominee Programme, whereby they’ll target not just high-skilled but also intermediate-skilled workers for its smaller communities, such as truckers.
 They’re also opening a new tech stream for the OINP, to help attract software developers and associated jobs to the province.

 Learn more about the process of buying abroad and how to make it as smooth and safe as possible in our Emigration Guide.